Richard Kanyerezi: Family

 Richard Kanyerezi was married to the late Gibwa Kanyerezi and together are the parents of four children, one of whom, Nandawula Kanyerezi Mutema is a successful Internal Medicine specialist, practicing in Kampala, Uganda.
+His son, Timothy Masembe Kanyerezi, is a highly acclaimed corporate lawyer.

-Gibwa Kanyerezi died in 2010 and he married Connie Mbabazi Kanyerezi in 2012.
+Richard married Connie Mbabazi Kanyerezi in 2012 after Gibwa's death in 2010.

 Illness and death

 Two and one half weeks before his death, Kanyerezi had a cerebral vascular accident.
 He died at his home in Lubaga (Rubaga), a suburb of Kampala, Uganda's capital city, on 30 December 2019.
 He was survived by his second wife Connie Mbabazi Kanyerezi and four adult children.
 Two daughters, Nakimera Kanyerezi Lubega and Nandawula Kanyerezi Mutema are in successful private medical practice.
 One son, Timothy Masembe, is a law partner at MMAKS Advocates, a Kampala-based law firm.
 The second son and fourth offspring, Kawalya Kanyerezi, is a corporate executive at Kampala Hospital.